nimakarimipour/WALAWiki/Pointer-Analysis.md

 collection objects.
 For any allocation sites in collection objects, the allocation site is named by a tuple of allocation sites extending to the outermost enclosing collection allocation.
-This policy can be relatively expensive, but can be effective in disambiguating contents of standard collection classes.
+This policy can be relatively expensive, but can be effective in disambiguating contents of the standard collection classes.
 For this to be effective, note that ZeroOneContainer modifies the `ContextSelector` to clone methods based on the receiver object's object-sensitive name.
-The [`ContainerContextSelector`](https://github.com/wala/WALA/blob/3e78ff7dc6ae03337404aff53c5aa9635cef0152/com.ibm.wala.core/src/com/ibm/wala/ipa/callgraph/propagation/cfa/ContainerContextSelector.java) class manages this logic, and the method [`ContainerUtil.isContainer()`](https://github.com/wala/WALA/blob/3e78ff7dc6ae03337404aff53c5aa9635cef0152/com.ibm.wala.core/src/com/ibm/wala/ipa/callgraph/propagation/ContainerUtil.java#L45) determines which classes are considered containers.
+The [`ContainerContextSelector`](https://github.com/wala/WALA/blob/3e78ff7dc6ae03337404aff53c5aa9635cef0152/com.ibm.wala.core/src/com/ibm/wala/ipa/callgraph/propagation/cfa/ContainerContextSelector.java) class manages this logic and the method [`ContainerUtil.isContainer()`](https://github.com/wala/WALA/blob/3e78ff7dc6ae03337404aff53c5aa9635cef0152/com.ibm.wala.core/src/com/ibm/wala/ipa/callgraph/propagation/ContainerUtil.java#L45) determines which classes are considered containers.